 Put Your Mask on First

-Have you ever questioned the advice given by flight attendants at the start of every single flight: Put your oxygen on first before you help others?
+Have you ever questioned the advice flight attendants give at the start of every flight: Put your oxygen on first before you help others?

 Of course not!
 It makes perfect sense!